shaheenaz/reading-notes/README.md

 # *Code 201 Reading Notes*

-### I'm Shaheenaz Zuwayyed from Jordan, I'm 21 years old, I'm a fresh graduate from The Hashemite University at Medical Lab sciences with excellence and honor.
-I'm a hard-working student, ambitious, patient, and I love to try new things.
-I like reading and watching series in my free time.
-I'd like always to get to know new people and make new friends.I'm currently studying web development and I'm very passionate about it.
-I've finished code 101 and 102 with Mr Bashar Alasmar and the very collaborate teacher assistants (especially Aisha), and I'm very excited for the nextt levels  .
+### I'm Shaheenaz Zuwayyed from Jordan, I'm 21 years old, I'm a fresh graduate from The Hashemite University at Medical Lab sciences.I'm currently studying web development and I'm very passionate about it.
+I've finished code 101,102 and 201 and I'm very excited for the nextt levels  .
 > Here I'm putting my notes about reading homeworks from the course, hope you find it useful.
 ## **levels**:
 - [x] code 101